HannahRen/WantToEat/README.md

 # Want to Eat

-> app
+>Meal ordering app
->Based on vue-cli, vue-router, vue-resource and webpack
+>based on vue-cli, vue-router, vue-resource and webpack

 ## Build Setup